thms317/recipes-repository/docs/llm_instructions.md

    - Format as bulleted list with bold categories
    - Include timing, servings, and other key details from original
    - Add category and difficulty if present in original
-   - If category is not present, om
+   - If category is not present, omit

 3. **Ingredients**
    - Use H2 heading (`## Ingredients`)
-   - Group into categories with H3 headings if present in original
-   - Use "Main Ingredients" if no categories exist
+   - Group ingredients logically without category headers (proteins together, vegetables together, herbs together, etc.)
-   - Format as bulleted list
+   - Format as single bulleted list
+   - Convert all measurements to metric system (grams, milliliters, celsius)
+   - Keep tablespoons (tbsp) and teaspoons (tsp) - do NOT convert to cups
+   - Never include fahrenheit or imperial measurements in brackets
+   - Exclude basic cooking elements like oil, salt, pepper from ingredients list

 4. **Instructions**
    - Use H2 heading (`## Instructions`)
    - Only use H3 subcategories if recipe has multiple distinct phases
    - Format as numbered list
    - Preserve exact wording of each step as much as possible
+   - Remove specific quantities from instructions when they're already listed in ingredients

 5. **Notes**
    - Include only if present in original